Ehanlion/mist_obsidian/0. Items & Things/Arcane/Pendant of the Leviathan.md

 *This item requires attunement.*

 **Properties:**
-1. Gain a +1 bonus to your spell attack and spell saving throws.
+1. You gain resistance to cold damage.
+2. You have advantage on saving throws against depth crush (the effect of swimming in very deep water).
-2. Whenever you deal damage with a spell, that spell deals an additional (1d6) cold damage.
+3. Whenever you deal damage with a spell, that spell deals an additional (1d6) cold damage.
+This extra damage may only be applied once per round.
-3. Once per long rest, when you cast a spell of 5th level of lower that deals damage, you can maximize the damage of the spell.
+4. Once per long rest, when you cast a spell of 5th level of lower that deals damage, you can maximize the damage of the spell.
+However, you must choose to do this before the spell is cast.
 When you use this trait, the damage type of the spell is transmuted to cold damage.
+If the spell requires an attack role and you miss, the cold enthralls you and your movement speed is halved at the start of your next turn.